Speech synthesis data preparation process

 |---|---|

-The source code of the Emilia preprocessing tools can be obtained on GitHub: Amphion/preprocessors/Emilia
+The source code of the Emilia preprocessing tool is available on GitHub: Amphion/preprocessors/Emilia

 Speaker Diarization

-Speaker diarization is a key step in TTS data preparation that identifies “who spoke when.”
-This technology is essential for extracting single‑speaker speech segments from multi‑speaker dialogues, podcasts, and other audio sources.
+Speaker diarization is a key step in TTS data preparation, used to identify “who spoke when”.
+This technology is essential for extracting single‑speaker speech segments from multi‑speaker conversations, podcasts, and other audio sources.

-More detailed information about speaker diarization can be found at Speaker Diarization 3.1
+More detailed information about speaker diarization technology can be found at Speaker Diarization 3.1

 RTTM (Rich Transcription Time Marked) is a commonly used annotation format in speech processing for recording speaker‑turn information.
-The columns in an RTTM file have the following meanings:
+The columns of an RTTM file mean the following:

 | Column Name | Description |